Jxa3128/MyPhotoBlog/README.md

-# my-photo-blog (about me - Jorge Avila 😇)
+# my-photo-blog created by: Jorge Avila Juarez 😇
-This is a website created using EmberJS, NodeJS, HTML/SCSS and Javascript.
+This is a website devloped using EmberJS, NodeJS, HTML/SCSS and Javascript.
+This `MyPhotoBlog` is a website entailing details about me.
+I hope you enjoy, Thank you!

 This README outlines the details of collaborating on this Ember application.